hkdeven/zohax/README.md

 zohax
 =====

 Zohax is a RubyGem for connecting to the Zoho CRM.
-The gem is in very early days!
+The gem is still in development and not yet operational.

-Feel free to fork and make pull requests.
-All methods must be tested before a pull requests so I know nothing else is going to break.
+Fork and make pull requests as you wish.

 ## Installation